 Let’s just suffice it to say that things were incredibly chaotic at that point in my day.
 And that chaos just got complicated exponentially by learning that my new patient was actually coming in for alcohol withdrawal.

-I’ve written before about how we all dread hearing those words.
+Nurses tend to dread hearing those words.
 These patients usually arrive on our unit quite upset, in pain, and needing a lot of attention right away.
 Also, withdrawal is a complicated process, so we also know that the patient’s condition can go from seemingly fine, to being in ICU on a ventilator in a matter of a few hours.
 We see a lot of these patients on our unit, and we’ve all witnessed how quickly things can turn incredibly ugly.
-Yes, we have.

 So, when I got the next call that this new patient had actually arrived on the unit, I headed to the room to get started, but I have to admit, my steps were heavy with dread.

 When I walked in, though, my gaze met the clearest, most beautiful blues eyes I had ever seen.
 This patient was sitting straight up in the bed wearing a hospital gown and an incredibly genuine smile.
 Really, it was joyful.
 She greeted me confidently, and asked how my day was going.
 Yes, how MY day was going.

 I was trying to cover my surprise as I sat down and she looked me straight in the eyes and simply said, “I need your help”.